The History and Heritage of Western Illinois University

 The University Union is more than a building; it is an organization and a program that serves the University community—students, faculty, administration, alumni, and guests.

 Programs open to all University students are arranged, sponsored, and advised by the Office of Student Activities and University Union staff.
-The University Union serves as the campus community center for all members of the University community.
+The University Union serves as the campus center for all members of the University community.

 Through its various organizations, committees, and staff, the Union provides a cultural, social, and recreational program that makes leisure time activity a cooperative factor with education.
 Its goal is the development of people as well as intellects.